-This 10.4km track in Waipara slowly meanders through native bush, wetlands, plantation forest, and more before opening up to an unspoilt view of the ocean.
+This 10.4km track in Waipara slowly meanders through native bush, wetlands, plantation forest and more before opening up to an unspoilt ocean view.
 Listed as a medium intensity walk, you’ll want to make sure you have comfy walking shoes for the long journey.
 The track itself is easy to follow and mostly undulating terrain with a few steep climbs.
 You’ll be rewarded with the lookout point, where stunning views of the Kaikōuras appear.
 Plan for about a three-hour return journey.

 After your walk, you’ll be ready for a glass of wine.
 Lucky for you, Black Estate Winery in Waipara is close.
-With a restaurant and cellar door overlooking the Waipara Valley, you’ll be ready to enjoy a bounty expertly prepared meals by in-house chef, using spray-free veggies from the Black Estate gardens and more, all thoughtfully paired with their beautiful wines.
+With a restaurant and cellar door overlooking the Waipara Valley, you’ll be ready to enjoy a bounty of expertly prepared meals by the in-house chef, using spray-free veggies from the Black Estate gardens, all thoughtfully paired with their beautiful wines.
 With a range varying from rieslings to pinot noirs, you’re sure to find something to please every palette.

 Walk: Hooker Valley Track